Department Programs

 Data Science | CS/STAT 312 or CS/STAT 323 | ||

-• | Research Project (½–1): | As a capstone project, the program requires a large data analysis project, which may be done in conjunction with a course, or as a separate independent study worth ½ or 1 credit.
+As a capstone project, the program requires a large data analysis project, which may be done in conjunction with a course or as a separate independent study worth ½ or 1 credit.
 The project must be approved by the program committee and requires a paper and a public presentation.
-It is recommended that the project focus on a field outside of mathematics, statistics, and computer science to which Data Science applies.
+It is recommended that the project focus on a field outside of mathematics, statistics, and computer science to which data science applies.

-Students combining a major in Data Science with a major in Mathematics, Computer Science, or Integrative Business and Management may apply no more than 3 courses to both programs simultaneously.
+Note: Students combining a major in Data Science with a major in Mathematics, Computer Science, or Integrative Business and Management may apply no more than three courses to both programs simultaneously.
 Students majoring in Data Science may not minor in Statistics. |

 Mathematics Minor